kuiper2000/Objective_Analysis/_sources/Matrix_Operation/Seeking_Structure_in_Data.md

 where $S = \{S_1, S_2, \ldots, S_k\}$ is the set of $k$ clusters, $\mathbf{x}$ the observations, $\boldsymbol{\mu}_i$ the center of cluster $S_i$ (the mean of all points in it), and $\arg\min$ indicates we seek the minimum over possible partitions $S$.

-Note that this is a sum of **squared** distances — the same least-squares logic as linear regression in Week 5-8 and the same squared projection that defined EOF 1 in Part 3.
+Note that this is a sum of **squared** distances — the same least-squares logic as linear regression in Weeks 4-6 and the same squared projection that defined EOF 1 in Part 3.
 Squaring keeps the cost positive definite and makes the minimization tractable, at the price of weighting outliers heavily.

 While the idea is straightforward, computing the true optimum is very difficult and time-consuming for large data sets.
 Most implementations therefore use **heuristic algorithms** that converge quickly to a *local* optimum that may or may not be the global one.
 In practice you run k-means many times from different initial guesses and keep the iteration with the smallest within-cluster sum of squares.